Go vs Java - comparison of memory models: happens-before, visibility, reorder, synchronization events, write/read barriers

 Visibility

-The visibility issue arises because of processor caches.
-Each core has its own memory cache, and changes to one core may not be immediately visible to another.
+The visibility problem arises from processor caches.
+Each core has its own memory cache, and changes from one core may not be immediately visible to another.

 CPU1: x = 10